lijozech-12/k8s_study/questions-answers/README.md

       podSelector:
         matchLabels:
           app: service #label of service pod
-    #above condition is and condition. need correct both the condition
+    #above condition is 'and' condition. need correct both the condition

-    #below condition is or condition. any one of condition will trigger it.
+    #below condition is 'or' condition. any one of condition will trigger it.
     - namespaceSelector:
       matchLabels:
           namespace: project-b #label of project-b